Penys/MoveMaster95/README.md

 ## License
 This project is licensed under the Open Source License.
 ## Acknowledgments
-We wanna tip our Fedora for:
+We wanna tip our fedora for:
 * Erkki Halinen [@ErkHal](https://github.com/ErkHal)
 * Sompasauna provided recreation activities
 ## Contributors